 While some boats are exhibited as part of our indoor displays, you'll find most of them where they really shine - on the canal docks outside.
 Some of them are open for you to climb aboard and get a real sense of the cramped conditions boaters had to work in.

-Looking after these boats is an on-going task and you will see boats and narrowboats in various states of repair and restoration.
+Looking after these boats is an on-going task and you will see boats and narrowboats in various states of repair.
 We are in the process of lifting 11 boats out using a massive crane so they are ready for storage and conservation.
 You can read more and follow our progress here.

 Take some time to explore our Heritage Boatyard, just behind the Island Warehouse.
 It's where our dedicated team of volunteers and young trainees work to care for and restore boats from this nationally important collection.